 Montreal has a semi-continental climate with warm, humid summers and blistering cold winters.
-The harsh Canadian winters will be the biggest adjustment for expats moving to Montreal.
-Temperatures can drop to -4°F (-20°C) and can feel even colder with the wind chill.
+The harsh Canadian winters will likely be the biggest adjustment for expats moving to Montreal.
+Temperatures can drop to -4°F (-20°C), and it can feel even colder with the wind chill.
 The coldest month is January when the temperature averages at 14°F (-10°C).
-Expats will see a lot of snow in winter with some rain and sleet at times.
+Expats will see a lot of snow in winter with instances of rain and sleet.

-The suburbs tend to be a few degrees colder than the city centre in winter, and expats should be aware of ice on the roads and sidewalks.
+The suburbs tend to be a few degrees colder than the city centre in winter, so expats should be aware of ice on the roads and sidewalks.

-Summers in Montreal are warm and rainy, and can be very humid.
-The temperature in July averages around 77°F (25°C) and expats can expect lots of sunny weather.
+Summers in Montreal are warm and rainy with high humidity levels.
+The mercury in July usually averages around 77°F (25°C), and expats can expect lots of sunshine.

 Expat Health Insurance